-The School of Health and Social Care’s professors have expertise that covers all branches of nursing, midwifery, public health and health promotion, occupational therapy, traditional Chinese medicine and social work.
+The School of Health and Social Care’s professors have expertise that covers all branches of nursing, midwifery, allied health sciences, public health and health promotion, occupational therapy and social work.

 We aim to develop our research and to be a world leader in multidisciplinary research aimed at improving the health and social care delivery by our constituent professional groups.
 We believe in nurturing research – from first exposure to research techniques in our undergraduate programmes, through to our Masters, Professional Doctorate and PhD programmes, and beyond.

 Research programmes are established with leading health and social care organisations in London as well as extensive national and international collaborations.

 We are a leading centre for research in London for nursing, midwifery, allied health professions, public health and social care.
 80% of our research into Allied Health Professions and Nursing was awarded the highest quality ratings of 4* or 3* for 'impact' (reach and significance) - Research Excellence Framework (REF) 2014.